Kombucha Tea ~ Probiotic Drink

 Slip a straw into the brew and hold your finger over the top to trap some of the liquid in the straw.
 Pull it out and taste.
 One suggestion that I highly recommend if you’ve never tasted kombucha, is that you purchase a bottle of commercially made raw, original flavored kombucha tea and taste it so that you have something to compare it to.

-Once the kombucha tastes the way you like it, you can now enjoy.
-Store the finished brew in the refrigerator in a glass container.
+Once the kombucha tastes the way you like it, you can enjoy.
+Store the finished brew in the refrigerator, in a glass container.
 Be sure to save at least one cup of the brewed liquid for your next batch.
 Keep your SCOBY in the liquid, in a sealed container and in the refrigerator until you’re ready to make it again.

 How much kombucha tea should I/can I drink?

 Because home brewed kombucha has powerful detoxifying qualities, I would recommend starting slow if you have never had it before.
 Try 1/2 cup a day at first to see how well you tolerate its effects.
 Slowly build up to the quantity you wish to enjoy, increasing the amount by 1/2 cup each day.
-Also, trying a raw, unflavored commercially made brand first is probably a good idea before you go through the trouble of making your own.

 There is a continuous brew method for those who want to have a steady supply of kombucha, which involves making the brew in a glass or lead-free container with a plastic dispenser.
 Simply follow the directions for making the batch.
 Once the brew is ready, dispense a majority of it into your storage container, leaving at least 20% of the liquid behind.
 Then add more cooled sweetened tea to continue brewing.
 About every six months or so or if the dispenser becomes clogged, clean the container and begin a new batch.
-Simply use white vinegar and hot water to clean the vessel.
+Use white vinegar and hot water to clean the vessel.

 Your finished kombucha tea will have a very light effervescence when it is finished.
 If you would like to make it even more carbonated, place the finished brew in bottles with sealing caps and allow it to sit in a warm place for a day or two.
 You can even add fruit or fruit juice to the bottles to flavor your tea at this time.

 In my experience with making kombucha, I have never done the second fermentation or added flavorings because I’ve only made small batches and they don’t last long.
-However, this is currently on my agenda and I’ll likely have a part two for this post.
-I have a 5 gallon brew going and I can’t wait till it’s finished!

 I just finished drinking my last glass of my small batch kombucha tea and I’m patiently waiting for my next batch to be finished.
 Good things like this do take time.
 I hope you’ll consider making your own as well.
 It’s SO good for you and it’s quite tasty!
 If you do, let us know how it goes.
-We’d love to hear from you!

 Have a beautiful day and as always, keep it delicious!